-The module is one of the outcomes of two HEARing CRC research projects led by researchers Colleen Psarros (RIDBC & SCIC) and Emma Rushbrooke (Hear and Say) that assessed and validated the ability of current internet technologies to facilitate and deliver remote cochlear implant mapping that is compared to face-to-face mapping sessions.
-This model is captioned.
+The module is one of the outcomes of two HEARing CRC research projects led by researchers Colleen Psarros (RIDBC & SCIC) and Emma Rushbrooke (Hear and Say) that assessed and validated the ability of current internet technologies to facilitate and deliver remote cochlear implant mapping compared to face-to-face mapping sessions.
+This module is captioned.

 Learning objectives for this module are: